ARWishere/Analyst-Tools/README.md

 ### 1. LinkedIn Employee Scraper

 This tool utilizes the unofficial LinkedIn API to scrape employee information from LinkedIn profiles.
-It enables users to gather data for analysis and insights related to professionals on the platform.
+It enables users to gather data for analysis and insights related to employees of companies.
 More specifically, it gets the users name (if possible), they're headline, and their location (or subline).
 It then attempts to pull the users role from the headline.
 It pulls ~3 users per second.

+**In its current state, this only pulls 1000 employees for any given company.
+A workaround is being worked on.**

 #### Usage
 1. Install the required packages using `pip install -r requirements.txt`.
-2. Sign in with your LinkedIn account by entering your username and password at the top of the script.
+2. Sign in with your LinkedIn account by entering your username and password at the top of the linkedin_scraper.py.
-3. Run the script to start scraping employee data or application.
+3. Run the script to start scraping employee data.

 #### PyInstaller Usage
 1. Download the LinkedIn directory.